JoyfulReaper/freebsd-c-lab/07-tcpnoise/plan.md

 Document an example `logrotate` configuration instead.

+A later configuration option may also allow banner files to live in a dedicated directory.

 ---

-## Phase 7 - Mission Control telemetry
+## Phase 8 - Mission Control telemetry

 Mission Control integration is optional and best effort.

 A Mission Control failure must never stop tcpnoise from accepting connections.

-### Slice 18 - Define telemetry configuration
+### Slice 21 - Define telemetry configuration

 Read configuration from environment variables rather than source code.